KITTY HAWK OFFSHORE WIND FARM

 27 km from the Outer Banks (Virginia and North Carolina)

 offshore wind farm

-The COP was filed with the Bureau of Ocean Energy Management (BOEM) and also includes the conclusions of an economic impact study (EIS) carried out by the Public Strategy Group, which predicts that the construction of the Kitty Hawk offshore wind farm will yield significant economic benefits and create new jobs between 2021 and 2030.
+The conclusions of an economic impact study (EIS) carried out by the Public Strategy Group predicts that the construction of the farm will yield significant economic benefits and create new jobs between 2021 and 2030.

 During the construction of the first phase, some 800 jobs will be created in Virginia and North Carolina, and the project should have an economic impact of 2 billion dollars from 2021 to 2030.

 A field office has already been opened to support the project development and help ignite a new industry off the coast of Virginia and North Carolina.
 It will also welcome members of the growing team.